apenzk/roll-op/README.md

 In this branch roll-op has been modified to
 - consume 0 gas
-- write data to a database (BoltDB) as a Data Availability layer insted of the L1 chain.
+- write data to a database as a Data Availability layer insted of the L1 chain.

 The roll-op project was supported by an [Optimism governance grant](https://app.charmverse.io/op-grants/proposals?id=a6e6bfb8-75bd-41bd-acb1-618c3c62e667).